ChilliCream/workshops/crypto/docs/docs/03-frontend/02-a-developers-guide-to-graphql.md

 ## How to GraphQL?

-[Relay](https://relay.dev/) is a GraphQL client library maintained by Facebook and enables rapid client-side data fetching in React applications.
+[Relay](https://relay.dev/) is a GraphQL client library maintained by Meta and enables rapid client-side data fetching in React applications.
 Relay is designed for high performance at any scale.

 - **Keeps Iteration Quick**:
   Relay is data-fetching turned declarative.
 Components declare their data dependencies, without worrying about how to fetch them.
 Relay guarantees that the data each component needs is fetched and available.